 The most recent Ofsted inspection report was published in April 2016 and awarded Grade 1, Outstanding, for Overall Effectiveness.
-The College became the first in the country to achieve an Outstanding grade under the new Common Inspection Framework and remains one of only six nationally to do so.
-All the key inspection categories: Effectiveness of Leadership and Management; Quality of Teaching, Learning and Assessment; Personal Development, Behaviour and Welfare and Outcomes for Learners were graded as 1, Outstanding.
+The College became the first in the country to achieve an Outstanding grade under the Common Inspection Framework and remains one of only 48 nationally to do so.
+All the key inspection categories: Effectiveness of Leadership and Management, Quality of Teaching, Learning and Assessment, Personal Development, Behaviour and Welfare and Outcomes for Learners were graded as 1, Outstanding.
 In addition, 16-19 Study Programmes and Provision for Learners with High Needs were also judged to be Outstanding.

-The College's Higher Education provision was successfully externally assessed by HEFCE through its Annual Provider Review in 2016/17 and also gained the Teaching Excellence Framework Gold Award.
-The College successfully completed the University of Plymouth's (UoP) 5 year review of the College's Higher Education provision in 2017/18 and is taking its older HE courses through planned UoP re-approval during 2019-20 and 2020-21.
-Following recent changes to UoP Academic Partnerships charges, the College has negotiated a new 5 year Academic Cooperation Agreement with the University of Plymouth.
+The College's Higher Education provision was successfully externally assessed by HEFCE through its Annual Provider Review in 2016/17 and in 2017/18 gained the Teaching Excellence Framework Gold Award.
+The College successfully completed the University of Plymouth's (UoP) 5 year review of the College's Higher Education provision in 2017/18 and is taking its older HE courses through UoP re-approval during a 5 year cycle until the next review.
+Following changes to UoP Academic Partnerships charges, the College negotiated a 5 year Academic Cooperation Agreement with the University of Plymouth and discussions have begun to start the review process.
 The College completed the Office for Students (OfS) registration process in 2019/20 and is now on the OfS Register as an HE Provider.
-An outcome of that process is a review of HE Governance to ensure the College meets the requirements of OfS.
-The OfS National Student Survey continues to give positive results with the college above benchmark in all but one of the 2019 questionnaire response areas or 'scales'.
-Key questions relating to TEF continue to score well with "teaching on my course" above benchmark, "assessment and feedback" above benchmark and in the top quartile nationally and "academic support" above benchmark.
+An outcome of that process was a review of HE Governance to ensure the College meets the requirements of OfS and resulting from that review was the instigation of a risk register for all the OfS registration conditions.

-Higher Education activity continues to adapt to a rapidly changing and uncertain environment, with HE providers awaiting the response to the DfE review of post-18 Education and Funding (Augur Review) and engaging with an ongoing DfE Review of Higher Technical Education.
-HE provision at the College is embracing more Pearson based Higher National Certificates and Diplomas (HNC/HND) as part of the South West Institute of Technology development and will be engaging with a new HE partner to support Higher Apprenticeship developments in the Health and Care Sector.
-The College has written a new 5 year OfS Access and Participation Plan which has been reviewed by OfS and is now awaiting final approval.
+Higher Education activity continues to adapt to a rapidly changing environment, with HE providers awaiting more responses to the DfE review of post-18 Education and Funding (Augar Review), possibly in April 2022, and engaging with an ongoing move towards 'badging' level 4 and 5 programmes as Higher Technical Qualifications.
+HE provision at the College is embracing more Pearson based Higher National Certificates and Diplomas (HNC/HND) as part of the South West Institute of Technology developments and has engaged with a new HE partner, the University of Greenwich, to support Higher Apprenticeship and degree apprenticeship developments in the Health and Care Sector.
+The new Director of Curriculum Development has started a review of the College's HE curriculum to ensure our delivery is creating high value opportunities for people and businesses in Cornwall.
+The College is in the second year of its 5 year OfS Access and Participation Plan, which was impacted by the limitations on activity imposed during the last 18 months of the Covid pandemic, and is now focused on project based activities to overcome the barriers to access, success and progression identified by students in the region.